bartpiotr/GrazerProject/README.md

 For brevity I didn't bother with the business layer.
 In a larger app I would also convert DAOs to business model and maybe further to UI model if needed.
 Witch clean architecture it's also important not to overdo it though.
-I've seen apps where 80% of the code is just mapping between layers and it's just a nonsensically inflexible approach
+I've seen apps where 80% of the code is just mapping between layers and it's just a nonsensically inflexible approach Also there would be the whole module or at least package for authentication.
+For brevity I didn't write it
+I'm using Hilt for DI.

 Modularisation:
 In a full blown application we'd put things like network and repository layers into their own modules.